Culcheth railway station: Services

 In WW2 the line through Culcheth was more frequently used, though after 1945 the line started to deteriorate.

-The services to and from St Helens came to a halt when that line closed to passenger traffic on 3 March 1952.
+The line to and from St Helens was closed when the passenger service was withdrawn on 3 March 1952.

 The station closed to passengers on 2 November 1964 and to freight in 1965 although the line survived as freight only until 1968.

 The line through Culcheth was also a diversionary route and a route by which traffic such as Summer Saturday holiday specials could bypass busy spots, such as Wigan.
 Pixton, for example, has a fine 1961 shot of a Summer Saturday Sheffield to Blackpool train at Lowton St Mary's which will have passed through Culcheth.
 It would bear right at Hindley South onto the Whelley Loop and then join the WCML at Standish, bypassing Wigan altogether.

 By far and away the most heavily loaded, but sporadic, passenger trains through the station were for Haydock Park racecourse.